madewithlove/glue/README.md

 - A small CLi with `symfony/console`
 - Migrations through `robmorgan/phinx`

-Any of these can be overidden or removed; this package doesn't enforce any structure or the use of any dependency in particular besides `league/container` (as the Application class expects service provider capabilities), so you can make of it whatever you wish.
+Any of these can be overidden or removed; this package doesn't enforce any structure or the use of any dependency in particular besides `league/container` (as the Glue class expects service provider capabilities), so you can make of it whatever you wish.